goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 A professional adding, targeting and scraping tool for your groups and channels on Telegram.

 DOUBLEGRAM STARTUP IS NOW AVAILABLE AS PAID SOFTWARE ON WWW.DOUBLEGRAM.COM

+50% DISCOUNT ONLY TODAY 6 MAY WITH THE CODE "SAWONX".
+USE IT ON YOUR CHECKOUT!
+Valid for both Doublegram Startup and Pro edition

 ##### Features